Covid 19 Delta outbreak: Iwi calls on anti-vax protesters to stop using Ka Mate haka - NZ Herald

 The iwi connected to New Zealand's most famous haka is calling on anti-vaxxers to stop using it at their protests immediately.

-Ngāti Toa has issued a strong notice to anyone who supports anti-vaccination messages or the fight against Covid-19 that they condemn the use of the Ka Mate haka at their protests.
+Ngāti Toa has issued a strong notice to anyone who supports Covid anti-vaccination messages that they condemn the use of the Ka Mate haka at their protests.

 "As the descendants of Te Rauparaha, we insist that protesters stop using our taonga immediately," one of the iwi's leaders, Dr Taku Parai, said.